can you use word on raspberry pi

 The operating system issue

-The first problem is that Microsoft Office is a commercial product release on Windows and macOS.
-As Raspberry Pi devices run on Linux 99% of the time, there is no way to buy it from Microsoft and install it on your Raspberry Pi.
+The first problem is that Microsoft Office is a commercial product released only for Windows and macOS.
+As Raspberry Pi devices run on Linux 99% of the time, you can’t buy it from Microsoft and install it on your Raspberry Pi.

 Even if you have a PC running with Linux, there isn’t an official way to run the program on Linux.
 Unfortunately, it’s the same problem for Raspberry Pi OS.